tustin2121/James_Somerton_Transcripts/_videos/qa3A_ery3Hg.md

 > “I could not be more unhappy with their political activities, both in terms of whom they fund and how they lobby.
 I would strongly support a law to require all corporations to reveal ALL of their funding and lobbying moves.”

+It’s worth noting that Walt Disney World is located near Orlando, Florida, and the Disney parks recently issued a fifth “key” called “Inclusion” to its Cast Member Training Worldwide.
+Empty platitudes from a soulless corporation.
+But they said they won’t be releasing any movies in Russia for the foreseeable future.
+So at least we know that *war* can bring them to their senses.
+Though they were pretty okay with Russia arresting and disappearing queer folk for the last twenty years.
+{% assign timecode = "20:19" %}

 </james>
 <from></from>
 </compare>

 <compare>
 <james {% include timecode %}>

-It’s worth noting that Walt Disney World is located near Orlando, Florida, and the Disney parks recently issued a fifth “key” called “Inclusion” to its Cast Member Training Worldwide.
-Empty platitudes from a soulless corporation.
-But they said they won’t be releasing any movies in Russia for the foreseeable future.
-So at least we know that *war* can bring them to their senses.
-Though they were pretty okay with Russia arresting and disappearing queer folk for the last twenty years.

 The nihilist in me just kinda wants to shrug and say ‘well… can you really expect anything better from a soulless corporation?’
 In fact the nihilist in me becomes more and more significant the more this happens.
 Because every step we take to that whole… be the change you want to see in the world — ends up being a door in the face.
 It’s easier to keep your head down and move along.
 Scrape by however you can manage.